Human impacts and remediation

 - collate human impacts research and mitigation in support of environmental protection in Antarctica based on developments since the Protocol was agreed.

-The research is focusing on on four key questions:
+The research focuses on on four key questions:

 - What management technologies could be used to achieve zero waste discharge at Antarctic stations?